-Explore the latest in sleep medicine from The JAMA Network, including advances in diagnosis and management of sleep apneas, parasomnias, and other sleep disorders.
+Explore the latest in sleep medicine, including advances in diagnosis and management of sleep apneas, parasomnias, and other sleep disorders.

 This study uses data from the Youth Risk Behavior Survey to estimate associations between sleep duration and risk-taking behaviors among high school students in the United States.

 This Patient Page provides information on insomnia—how to recognize it and how it is best treated.

 This study using Human Connectome Project cohort data examines brain areas that mediate the association of depression with poor sleep quality and advances understanding of the differences in brain connectivity in depression.

 This case report describes a patient with new-onset cricopharyngeus muscle dysfunction after activation of hypoglossal nerve stimulation therapy.